woooowoooo/woooowoooo.github.io/README.md

 # woooowoooo.github.io
-The personal website of Ryan Z. Includes a "game" that does nothing.
+The personal website of Ryan Z.
+This website currently includes a game currently in development.
+The only thing you can do in this "game" is to press "p" to pause and "t" to play a five-minute long track.